-Wind each warp on the beam the same way you would do it if there were only one beam on the loom (plain or sectional).
-Make a cross and have a pair of lease sticks with a cross in each warp.
+- Wind each warp on the beam the same way you would do it if there were only one beam on the loom (plain or sectional).
+Make a cross and have a pair of lease sticks with a cross in each warp. - See enclosed picture for warp routing. - Proceed with a threading as if you only had one beam/one cross, following your threading instructions and taking special care of which thread from which pair of lease sticks comes next.

-Figure 16 - WARP ROUTING
+FIGURE 9 - WARP ROUTING